On this page you'll find activities and workshops from our arts, culture and heritage partners in these categories:

 There are plenty of free bursary places available for each of these programmes.
 Email to find out more.

 Lit Theatre Company is excited to welcome new members to join its youth theatre.
 Weekly workshops include a mix of theatre practices to develop skills, promote creativity and make friends.
-12 weeks bookings cost £55 (one week free), which can be split into instalments.
-To find out more please email firstname.lastname@example.org.
+12 weeks bookings cost £55 (one week free) Visit the website to find our more and book or email.

 Nonsuch Young Performer Training